xdmushui/partner-center-sdk/develop/get-customer-qualification-asynchronous.md

 # Relates to asynchronous screening or vetting.
 ---

-# Get a customer's qualifications via asynchronous validation
+# Get a customer's qualification asynchronously

 **Applies To**

 - Partner Center

-Learn how to get a customer's qualifications asynchronously via Partner Center APIs.
-To learn how to do this synchronously, see [Get a customer's qualification via synchronous validation](get-customer-qualification-synchronous.md).
+How to get a customer's qualifications asynchronously.

 ## Prerequisites